tdbianco/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I started my career as a medical doctor and became interested in the way children interact with the visual world.
-During my PhD, I focused on the early manifestations of social attention, gaze-following and face-orienting.
-I help the coordination and data collection of several multi-site eye-tracking and EEG studies and work on the implementation of statistical analysis techniques.
-My focus is on  variability and internal correlations of attention that allow physiological levels of self-organisation.
+I am a Medical Doctor and a PhD in Psychological Science and Education.
+After my PhD, I worked as biostatistician for a clinical trial provider in London.
+Now I work as senior postdoc and coordinate multi-national studies of different nature in Europe, Asia and Africa in the  field of autism and child development.
+I analyse eye-tracking, EEG and demographic data to to gain insights that, I hope, will contribute to improve autistic people's life.
+My favourite statistical methods are mixed models and  time series, such as Growth Curve Analysis.
+I am passionate about science, coding, writing and drawing.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}CV{{< /staticref >}}.